Zoltamcsak/tic-tac-toe/README.md

 ## Installation

 In order to install you must have the latest Node on your computer.
-Run 'npm install' to install the application
+Run `npm install` to install the application

 ## Run
-Run 'npm start' to start the application.
+Run `npm start` to start the application.
 It can be access at 'http://localhost:4200/'